dleopold/optimTFE/README.md

 ##### Additional description
 The function generates conservation footprints based on species/feature habitat suitability scores within planning units, and a target number of populations per species.
-A greedy algorithm iteratively selects planning units withthe highest number of remaining species targets until all targets are met.
+A greedy algorithm iteratively selects planning units with the highest number of remaining species targets until all targets are met.
 To mitigate known pitfalls of richness-based selection at each iteration, stochasticity is introduced where one planning unit is randomly selected from a pool of planning units